How Has Edisto Changed Over the Years?

 I used to get up early with my dad and walk from our rental on Point Street over to Whaley’s.
 I have no idea what my dad bought during those days because all I remember is that I always got an orange juice and a Klondike ice cream bar for breakfast (as long as I didn’t tell my mom who would not have approved of that breakfast) and I’d play with the beach toys for sale.

 The store was so small, but it was a tradition every year on vacation to go to Whaley’s and buy snacks and beach toys.
-Nowadays, its a tradition to go to Whaley’s and have a couple of drinks and dinner.
+Nowadays, it’s a tradition to go to Whaley’s and have a couple of drinks and dinner.

 So while the name is the same and the traditions have changed, Whaley’s still a major part of our Edisto Beach vacation as I’m sure it is with many other families.